 Introduction

-npx create-expo-app react-native-lineargradient
+npx create-expo-app@latest --template blank-typescript react-native-lineargradient

-- Next, navigate to the project directory:
+Navigate to your project directory:

 cd react-native-lineargradient